Normynator/Ragnarok/rA_mods/discordbot/README.md

-# roDiscordBot for rAthena
+# roCORD for rAthena
-This bot communitcation between discord and ingame chat.
+Discord Bot for communication between discord and ingame channel.
 The bot prints everything written to #discord into the selected discord server and vice versa.

 !!!
 This is a beta version, somethings might not work as intended and crashes could occure !!!